forcedotcom/salesforcedx-vscode/docs/_articles/en/soql/soql-builder.md

 ## Known Issues

+### Syntax Error Message Blocks SOQL Builder Interface

+**Description:** Sometimes, a popup error message blocks the SOQL Builder interface.
+Unfortunately, you can't continue editing the query.
+Until we fix this or provide a way to dismiss the window, the only option is to close the query without saving it.

 ### Can’t Use SOQL Builder If Authentication to Default Org Has Expired

 **Description:** If the authentication token has expired for your default org, or your default scratch org has expired, SOQL Builder isn’t usable.

-**Workaround:** Authorize a default org, then re-open the file in SOQL Builder.
+**Workaround:** Authorize a default org, then reopen the file in SOQL Builder.
 If that doesn’t work, restart VS Code.

-### Switching Back to .soql File in Text Editor View Opens It in SOQL Builder

-( I don't know if i can reproduce this error anymore ) **Description:** Let’s say you open a `.soql` file in SOQL Builder, and then open it in a text editor.
-If you click the SOQL Builder tab, then go back and click the text editor tab, the text editor switches to the SOQL Builder view.

-**Workaround:** Reopen the `.soql` file in the text editor.